Sweets Treats in 417-Land

 La Galette Berrichonne, 143 E. Main St., Fordland

 Chef Roland Parny recently started creating la religieuse, a traditional French treat he prepares with his famed homemade puff pastry.
 The inside is pumped full of homemade chocolate mousse, and the outside is dressed with just-made buttercream and chocolate ganache.
 And the pastry is oh-so-cute: la religieuse translates to “the nun” in French, and the treat actually looks like a little nun!
-If you want one of these creations, be sure to act quickly: The restaurant is open December 15 through January 15, but then it won’t open again until mid-June 2016.
+If you want one of these creations, be sure to act quickly: the chef is undergoing knee surgery at the end of May and they hope to reopen in the fall/winter of 2019.

 Layers Upon Layers